-Its important that when one comes up with basic checks and balances for investing, though, he/she understands the pitfalls of the same.
-As we have said before in the past, while there are no rulebooks for investing that one can follow to the ‘T’ and achieve success, what one hopes to achieve through checklists, are a broad framework/guidelines, that one sticks to as a process.
+It’s important that when one comes up with basic checks and balances for investing, he/she must understand the pitfalls of the same.
+As we have said before in the past, while there are no rule books for investing that one can follow to the ‘T’ and achieve success, what one hopes to achieve through checklists, are a broad framework/guidelines, that one sticks to as a process.

-When economic times are tough, and bonuses are tied to financial performance (which most of the times is a good thing), there’s a strong incentive for the managers of any business to aggressively recognize revenue.
+When economic times are tough, and bonuses are tied to financial performance (which most of the time is a good thing), there’s a strong incentive for the managers of any business to aggressively recognize revenue.
 End of the day, when the value of your equity is being measured by the broader public on a quarterly basis, who does not cheer an aggressive growth number?

-In order to check this metric and to be falsely lured into buying such businesses I believe there’s a quick way to cross-check.
-Aggressive revenue recognition nearly always gives rise to an associated increase in accounts receivable and work in process.
+In order to check this metric and to be falsely lured into buying such businesses, I believe there’s a quick way to cross-check.
+Aggressive revenue recognition nearly always gives rise to an associated increase in accounts receivable and work in progess.
 We should be able to see any such movements in the Tangible Net Assets/Net Revenue metric.
-A reduction in the metric alongside a growth in topline, is a comforting measure for every investor to look at.
+A reduction in the metric alongside growth in topline is a comforting measure for every investor to look at.